DataBiosphere/hca-ingest/README.md

 # HCA Ingest
 Batch ETL workflow for ingesting HCA data into the Terra Data Repository (TDR).

-## Status: MVP
-There's a good chance that this entire repository will need to be rewritten / thrown away after the MVP of DCP 2.0.

 ## Schema Design
 The MVP schema for HCA is purposefully minimal.
 Instead of fully replicating the existing [metadata schemas](https://github.com/humancellatlas/metadata-schema), we've